Hello! I’m Camille

 I'm an artist and designer driven by my curiosity about the human experience, inspired by innovation beyond big-city tech hubs, and committed to using creativity as a force for good.

-I currently support two in-house software development work streams: (1) a tool used by our sales team to create and send digital quotes to customers and (2) a customer-facing portal where users review and approve measurements, drawings, and selections for custom stair and railing projects.
+In my full-time role as a UX Designer at a stairs and railing manufacturer, I collaborate with cross-functional teams to enhance and develop digital experiences that enable the company's core business and operations.
+I support two in-house software development work streams: (1) a tool used by our sales team to create and send digital quotes to customers and (2) a customer-facing portal where users review and approve measurements, drawings, and selections for custom stair and railing projects.

 I also contribute to the on-going development of our UX process and the creation of Viewrail’s first design system, laying a foundation for more consistent, scalable, and user-friendly digital experiences.